Esek Hopkins

-Commodore Esek Hopkins (April 26, 1718 – February 26, 1802) was a Continental Navy officer and privateer.
-He served as the only commander-in-chief of the Continental navy during the American Revolutionary War, when the Continental Congress appointed him to the position in December 1775.
+Esek Hopkins (April 26, 1718 – February 26, 1802) was an American privateer, politician and military officer.
+He served as the only commander-in-chief of the Continental Navy during the American Revolutionary War, when the Continental Congress appointed him to the position in December 1775.
 Hopkins is known for carrying out the successful raid of Nassau in the Bahamas, which captured large amounts of military supplies.
-His legacy today has become controversial due to Hopkins' involvement in the Atlantic slave trade and for torturing British prisoners of war.
+His legacy today has become controversial due to Hopkins' involvement in the Atlantic slave trade.

 Early life and career

-Esek Hopkins was born in Scituate, in the Colony of Rhode Island and Providence Plantations, into one of the most prominent families of what is today's Rhode Island.
-At the age of twenty he went to sea and rapidly came to the fore as a good sailor and skillful trader.
-Before the Revolutionary War he had sailed to nearly every quarter of the Earth, and commanded a privateer in the French and Indian War.
-In the interval between voyages, he was engaged in Rhode Island politics, served as a deputy to the Rhode Island General Assembly, and rendered efficient support to his brother Stephen, who became governor in 1755.
-In September 1764, during his time as a privateer and merchant, Hopkins took command of the slave ship Sally, owned by Nicholas Brown and Company.
-Hopkins had no prior experience in operating a slave-trading vessel at the time, and the 15-month voyage would result in the death of 109 out of 196 slaves.
+Hopkins was born in Scituate, Rhode Island into one of the most prominent families of colonial Rhode Island.
+At age 20 he went to sea and rapidly came to the fore as a good sailor and skillful trader.
+Before the American Revolutionary War he had sailed to nearly every quarter of the Earth and had commanded a privateer in the French and Indian War.
+In the interval between voyages, he was engaged in Rhode Island politics, served as a deputy to the Rhode Island General Assembly and rendered efficient support to his brother Stephen, who became governor in 1755.

+In September 1764, Hopkins took command of the slave ship Sally, which was owned by Nicholas Brown Sr. Hopkins had no prior experience in operating a slave ship, and the 15-month voyage resulted in the deaths of 109 out of 196 slaves embarked at West Africa.
 In late 1765, Sally arrived at its first trading destination in the West Indies, but the surviving African captives were in such poor health that most sold for very little.
 Hopkins' disastrous command of Sally contributed to Moses Brown's turn against participation in the Atlantic slave trade.